oroinc/documentation/api/authentication/oauth-authorization-code.rst

 4. Receive response from the authorization server with a JSON object containing the following properties:

-   * `token_type` with the value `Bearer`
+   * `token_type` with the value ``Bearer``
    * `expires_in` = 3600 seconds.
 Once the token is generated, it is valid for an hour and can be used multiple times within this time limit to request the necessary data.
-Expiration time can by configured in config.yml.
+Expiration time can by configured in :ref:`config/config.yml <bundle-docs-platform-oauth2-server-bundle--configuration>` of your application.
    * `access_token` a JSON web token signed with the authorization server’s private key

 5. Use the generated access token to make requests to the API.